Damally/RedshiftWorkshop/Lab4/README.md

 Open the Redshift Client tool of your choice you installed in the previous steps.

-You will now create the external schema on Redshift that will associate with the tables discoverd by the AWS Glue Crawler executed in the previous step.
-The external tables properties are kept in the AWS Glue catalog and it is integrated with Amazon Redshift and Redshift Spectrum.
+You will now create the external schema on Redshift that will associate with the tables discoverd by the `AWS Glue Crawler` executed in the previous step.
+The external tables properties are kept in the AWS Glue catalog and it is integrated with Amazon Redshift Spectrum.

  Execute the following query to return the external schemas and objects.
 We haven't created the external schema yet.
 The external schema creation will associate Amazon Redshift with the external catalog in AWS Glue.
 The result expected should be 0 rows.